AviList: Background

 In addition to the above lists, the Howard and Moore Complete Checklist of the Birds of the World has been influential in bird taxonomy.
 The fourth edition was published as two volumes in 2013 and 2014 but has not been updated since.

+English names

+Although the three organizations have agreed to adopt the same taxonomy, there is no agreement to adopt identical English names.
+With a few exceptions, AviList has adopted the English names previously used by the IOC World Bird List which were based on the rules and principles proposed by Frank Gill and Minturn Wright in their 2006 book Birds of the World: Recommended English Names.
+The AviList spreadsheet also lists the English names used by Clements and by Birdlife.

 The first version of the unified checklist was published online on 11 June 2025.
+The aim is to issue annual updates.
 In addition to the three organizations mentioned above, the unified list has been adopted by the British Ornithologists' Union.